COMPENDIAL UPDATES

 3/12/2026

-USP PF [52(1)] monograph Gadodiamide.
+USP PF [52(1)] mono Gadodiamide.
 R Bacterial Endotoxins Test 〈85〉:Meets the requirements if the label states that Gadodiamide must be subjected to further processing during the preparation of the injectable dosage form.

 Microbial Enumeration Tests 〈61〉:NMT 500 cfu/g of the total aerobic microbial count; NMT 50 cfu/g of the total combined molds and yeasts count